 Moving on to a longer-term trial, and perhaps the most notable study in this area, Sutton et al. conducted a tightly controlled experiment in pre-diabetic men.

-In this trial, the time-restricted feeding intervention featured a 6-hour daily eating period with dinner before 3 p.m., while the control schedule utilized a 12-hour eating period.
-The participants were randomly allocated to each diet for 5-weeks followed by a washout period of 7-weeks to separate each phase.
+In this one, the eTRF intervention featured a six hour daily eating period with dinner before 3 p.m., while the control schedule utilized a 12-hour eating period.
+The participants were randomly allocated to each diet for five weeks followed by a washout period of seven weeks to separate each phase.

 The diets were isocaloric (enough food to maintain body weight) and matched for meal frequency (three meals per day) and food intake on a meal by meal basis.
 Here’s the kicker, all food was provided by staff and the participants ate all meals while being monitored.
 Under these conditions, we can be pretty certain that any observed effects were a product of the timing of meals rather than weight loss.

 Compliance to the intervention was outstanding and body weight remained approximately stable, with similar changes between groups.
-It was found that 5-weeks of eTRF did not affect fasting glucose or glucose levels at any time point during a 3-hour oral glucose tolerance test, but it did affect insulin levels. eTRF reduced mean and peak insulin values by 26 ± 9 mU/l and 35 ± 11 mU/l, respectively.
+It was found that five weeks of eTRF did not affect fasting glucose or glucose levels at any time point during a three hour oral glucose tolerance test, but it did affect insulin levels. eTRF reduced mean and peak insulin values by 26 ± 9 mU/l and 35 ± 11 mU/l, respectively.
 Along with increasing insulin sensitivity, eTRF was found to lower morning levels of systolic and diastolic blood pressure by 11 ± 4 mm Hg and 10 ± 4 mm Hg.

-Lastly, a newly published study compared the effects of two different time-restricted feeding protocols in a randomized crossover design.
-Baseline measurements were taken for the first week, then for 7-days each, separated by a 2-week washout period, participants followed an eating window between 8 a.m. and 5 p.m. (eTRF) and an eating window between 12 p.m. and 9 p.m.
+Lastly, a newly published study compared the effects of two different TRF protocols in a randomized crossover design.
+Baseline measurements were taken for the first week, then for seven days each, separated by a two week washout period.
+Participants followed an eating window between 8 a.m. to 5 p.m. (eTRF) and an eating window of 12 p.m. to 9 p.m.

 Between the three treatment periods, similar weight loss was observed.
-In comparison to baseline, it was found that both time-restricted feeding protocols resulted in a ~36% reduction in the glycemic responses to a test meal.
-Furthermore, interestingly enough, only the eTRF intervention resulted in lower mean fasting glucose levels.
+In comparison to baseline, it was found that both TRF protocols resulted in a ~36% reduction in the glycemic response to a test meal.
+However, only the eTRF intervention resulted in lower mean fasting glucose levels.

-These findings help paint a more clear picture.
-While incorporating an extended period of fasting at any point in the day may pose some unique benefits for cardiometabolic health, the largest magnitude of effect is likely experienced by restricting your eating window from the morning to the late afternoon/early evening.
+These findings help paint a clearer picture.
+While incorporating an extended period of fasting at any point in the day may pose some unique benefits for cardiometabolic health, the largest magnitude of effect is likely experienced by restricting the eating window from the morning to the late afternoon/early evening.
 Further evidence for this idea derives from the field of chrono-nutrition.

-Chrono-nutrition refers to the interplay between nutrition and circadian biology. eTRF is a form of time-restricted feeding that aims to align energy intake with daily oscillations in metabolism.
+Chrono-nutrition refers to the interplay between nutrition and circadian biology, and eTRF is a form of TRF that aims to align energy intake with daily oscillations in metabolism.
 Indeed, specific rhythms have been documented for various components of energy metabolism.
 For example, it has long been known that there are diurnal variations in oral glucose tolerance, typically peaking in the morning, with impairments in the afternoon and evening.

-Other experiments with a nearly identical design have reported similar outcomes.
-It has been found that consuming the same meal at 8 a.m., in comparison to 8 p.m., leads to an increase in diet-induced thermogenesis, and lower glucose, insulin, and FFA AUC values.
+Similar experiments have reported equivalent outcomes.
+It has been found that consuming the same meal at 8 a.m., in comparison to 8 p.m., leads to an increase in diet-induced thermogenesis, and lower glucose, insulin, and free fatty acid AUC values.